FlicAnderson/2024-03-28_EPCC-devpersonas/presentation-prep.md

 Extras:
   - could bring in bulletpoints slide by slide to emphasise each point if there are several and to avoid overloading audience with sudden wall of text

+## Talk Prep:

+### Key point I want to get across:
+(come see my poster; my poster is interesting; you will benefit from coming to see my poster)

+### Story of my talk:

+Introduce myself / why am I entitled to talk about this?
+Give my credentials

+#### Background / why is this relevant to you?:
+Research software research is a recent field
+But almost everyone in research uses or writes research software
+Every researcher I speak to agrees that academic code is usually terrible...
+So why is it so bad?
+How can we fix it?
+To fix something, you need to know what's going wrong: that's research software research.

+#### Methods: My research goals:

+What are the common RS devt practices?
+(Do they apply to all projects?
+All developers?
+All fields of research?)

+Focussing on people first - looking at the developers.
+To be able to communicate about something and discuss it, you need to be able to name key concepts and describe it.
+For my purposes, looking for groupings of ways people interact with their RS codebases

+Why not talk to them?
+People don't always tell you what they're doing accurately - survey data is intensive to obtain, and a lot of these ideas are complex!

+#### Methods: my actual methods:

+What did I do instead?
+Mining data from research software repositories.
+Harder to unpick the 'why' but gives a good idea of the 'what'/'how'.

+Gathered repositories from Zenodo DOI minting service db to get 'repos

+#### Results:
+Key Graph! (or similar graph showing an intriguing result...)
+context/demographics
+assignment practices
+commit contrubutions
+developer interaction types / --> personas?

+#### Conclusions
+Future work:
+Combine developer survey data + repo data to combine 'what' and 'why'!

+#### Concepts I need to make sure I explain:
+  - RS
+  - repositories s.a. github
+  - issue tickets
+  - pull requests
+  - assignment categories
+  - commits
+  - 10x programmer
+  - 'developer personas'

+### Pause points in my talk:
+  - context
+  - key graph
+  - takeaways

+### Length: aim to finish at 2min 50sec